The holiday hot list: Where to travel in February

 Average temperature in February: 21°C

-The Canary Islands have long been a destination for Brits looking to escape the UK’s freezing winter temperatures, and Tenerife – the largest of the archipelago – is a great choice for those looking for a taste of summery, balmy nights without travelling halfway across the world.
-The island, situated off the coast of West Africa, is famous for its dormant volcano Mount Teide (also Spain’s tallest peak), as well as its sandy yellow and black beaches fringing calm waters.
+The Canary Islands have long been a destination for Brits looking to escape the UK’s freezing winter temperatures, and Tenerife – the largest of the archipelago – is a great choice for those looking for balmy nights without travelling halfway across the world.
+The island, situated off the coast of West Africa, is famous for its dormant volcano, Mount Teide (also Spain's tallest peak), as well as its sandy yellow and black beaches fringing calm waters.
 Plus, Tenerife is known for its incredible stargazing opportunities, offering some of the clearest views of the Milky Way and beyond.

 Where to stay: Bahía del Duque Resort

-Bahía del Duque – part of the globally renowned Leading Hotels Of The World collection – is perfect for those looking for a winter break with little ones in tow.
-Offering the height of family-friendly luxury and Canarian flair, the five-star resort is nestled in one of the most prestigious areas of the island, Costa Adeje, and offers an array of family-orientated activities and amenities from its tailored petite wellness service and Duque mini-club, to exclusive teen-club and varied outdoor excursions.
+Bahía del Duque – part of the globally renowned Leading Hotels of the World collection – is perfect for those looking for a winter break with little ones in tow.
+Offering the height of family-friendly luxury and Canarian flair, the five-star resort is nestled in one of the most prestigious areas of the island, Costa Adeje, and offers an array of family-oriented activities and amenities, from its tailored petite wellness service and Duque mini-club, to exclusive teen club and varied outdoor excursions.

-Elsewhere, discover Bahía del Duque’s 13 lounges and eight restaurants, one of which has a Michelin star.
+Elsewhere, discover Bahía del Duque’s 14 lounges and 10 restaurants, one of which has a Michelin star.
 If you’re up for a spot of stargazing, head to the hotel’s very own observatory or book time with a certified astronomical guide who accompanies guests up Mount Teide, where it’s possible to observe 83 of the 88 officially recognised constellations.

 Koh Yao Yai, Thailand